Porsche Panamera 970.1 (2009-2013)

 Panamera Hybrid and Panamera Diesel were available only with the Tiptronic gearbox.
-The Tiptronic was the new type unit from Cayenne 958.
-Despite 8 gears, top speed is achieved in 6th gear.
+The Tiptronic was the new 8-speed unit from the 958-generation Cayenne.
+The top speed was still achieved in the 6th gear.
 7th and 8th gear are overdrive gears to reduce the CO2 emissions.
 The 8-speed Tiptronic works like magic and might even be a better transmission for a cruiser.
 On the race track, the PDK is the king.

-While Cayenne Hybrid is a 4WD car, Panamera Hybrid and Panamera Diesel were available with rear-wheel-drive only.
+While Cayenne Hybrid of the same era was a 4WD car, Panamera Hybrid and Panamera Diesel were available with rear-wheel-drive only.